Assaults on Emergency Workers (Offences) Act 2018

 The Assaults on Emergency Workers (Offences) Act 2018 (c.
 23) is an act of the Parliament of the United Kingdom.
 The act addresses policy issues related to attacks on emergency workers, especially government-employed officers, and defines specific offences on such workers.
 It was introduced to Parliament as a private member's bill by Chris Bryant.
 The act received Royal Assent on 13 November 2018.

 Provisions

 The provisions of the act include:

-Making it a specific crime to commit common assault or battery against an emergency worker "acting in the exercise of functions as such a worker", punishable with up to 12 months in prison (double the previous maximum sentence), a fine or both.

-In the Act, the term 'emergency worker' has the definition: